vernohiyas/vernoCTFventures/Miscellaneous/OverTheWire/bandit2/README.md

 ssh bandit2@bandit.labs.overthewire.org -p 2220

 Simple, just list the directory and read the file.
 In most shells, there is a function known as "Tab completion".
-You can typing part of the file and pressing the Tab key will complete the rest of the file for you.
+You can type part of the file and pressing the Tab key will complete the rest of the file for you.
 ```
 bandit2@bandit:~$ ls
 spaces in this filename